 Here is what is most amazing.
 The bullseye, Brevard county, for the most part,

 experienced little more than some downed trees and many experienced lack of power for less than a week.
-And, while those things created a mess for us, and were an inconvenience to us, we ALL breathed a huge sigh of relief and joyfully cleaned our yards,
+And, while those things created a mess and inconvenience for us, we ALL breathed a huge sigh of relief and joyfully cleaned our yards,

 realizing we had avoided MAJOR destruction!